-- At the time of application, vendors must provide clear, written information about production methods, which can be available to any consumer who requests it. - At the time of application, vendors must provide proof of residency and proof of address for business, they must reside in boundaries required for the CFM, no exceptions (Page 25 for map) - All Food Concession, Bakers, Processors, Seafood, and those handing out samples must read all guidelines from DHEC and have a Charleston County DHEC approved kitchen or check with the South Carolina Department of Agriculture.
-DHEC Phone #(843)202-7020 - SCDA (South Carolina Department of Agriculture) will work with you on any requirements where SCDA must give approval.
-SCDA regulates farmers markets in South Carolina.

-SCDA - Contact person: Angie Culler
+- At the time of application, vendors must provide clear, written information about production methods, which can be available to any consumer who requests it - At the time of application, vendors must provide proof of residency and proof of address for business, they must reside in boundaries required for the CFM, no exceptions (see map on page 24) - All Food Concession, Bakers, Processors, Seafood, and those handing out samples must read all guidelines from DHEC and have a Charleston County DHEC approved kitchen and/or certification with the SCDA.
+DHEC Phone #: (803) 898-3432 Email: info@dhec.sc.gov - SCDA (South Carolina Department of Agriculture) will work with you on any requirements where SCDA must give approval.
+SCDA regulates specific food items at farmers markets in South Carolina SCDA Contact person: Angie Culler

-Mailing Address PO Box 11280 Columbia, SC 29211
+CDA Contact person.
+Angle Cuner Mailing Address Consumer Services PO Box 11280 (803)734-2190 / (803)734-2192 (Fax) Columbia, SC 29211 http://.agriculture.sc.gov/

-Consumer Services (803)737-9690 / (803)737-9703 (Fax) www.agriculture.sc.gov

 - If accepted to the CFM, all vendors must have a Charleston Business License prior to vending at the CFM.
-A copy must be on file at the CFM office and a copy must be displayed at the CFM each market day.
-Exception: Farmers who ONLY sell produce from their own farm.
-Contact Charleston Business License at (843) 724-3711. - All vendors must have insurance; if accepted, the CFM will offer a group rate.
-The provider will be Francis L. Dean & Associates, Inc. www.fdean.com.
-This policy will only cover you at the 2014 CFM.
+A copy must be on file at the OCA and a copy must be displayed at the CFM each market day; Exception: Farmers/Growers who ONLY sell produce from their own farm; Licensing Clerk/Revenue Collections Contact: (843) 724-3711(75 Calhoun Street, Third Floor) - All vendors must have general liability insurance of no less than \$1,000,000.
+The City of Charleston is not responsible for providing insurance and each vendor must provide proof before operating at the CFM

-Definitions of Vendor Business Types:
+Definition of Vendor Business Types:

-The Market does not offer exclusive rights to any one vendor to sell any one product.
-Market customers generally benefit from having a choice.
-However, if CFM believes the number of vendors offering the same or similar products is excessive, duplicate products may be denied entry.
+The CFM does not offer exclusive rights to any one vendor to sell any one product.
+CFM customers generally benefit from having a choice.
+However, if the CFM believes the number of vendors offering the same or similar products is excessive, duplicate products may be denied entry.

-A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management, and the City of Charleston, from April 12- December 21, 2014.
+A vendor is an owner/operator of a business entity approved to sell at the CFM by CFM Management, and the City of Charleston, from April 4 through November 28, 2015.
 A vendor may not operate under a franchise agreement.
-A vendor may not share tent spaces with other entities.
-All products must be grown, raised, produced, caught, or gathered by the vendor (East of I-95) in South Carolina and must be preapproved before being sold at the Market.
-The categories and definitions of products to be sold at the market are below.
+A vendor may not share tent space with other entities.
+All products must be grown, raised, produced, caught, or gathered by the vendor (East of I-95) in South Carolina and must be pre-approved before being sold at the CFM.
+The categories and definitions of products to be sold at the CFM are below.
 A Rotating vendor is the same as above definition, with the exception that they are only allowed to vend on days they are assigned by CFM Management.